March 26, 2025

 1. Zinc Ores: Germanium is commonly found in zinc ores such as sphalerite (zinc sulfide), where it can be concentrated during the zinc smelting process.

-2. Lead Ores: Similarly, germanium can be found in lead ores and is extracted during the lead refining process.
+2. Lead Ores: Similarly, germanium can be found in lead ores and is extracted during lead refining.

-3. Coal: Coal is a significant source of germanium, albeit in lower concentrations compared to zinc and lead ores.
-The germanium content in coal varies widely depending on the coal's geographic origin and rank.
+3. Coal: Coal is a significant source of germanium, albeit at lower concentrations than zinc and lead ores.
+The germanium content in coal varies widely depending on the coal’s geographic origin and rank.

 Germanium Content in Coal

 Coal serves as a secondary source of germanium, particularly in regions where high germanium content has been identified.
-The concentration of germanium in coal can vary, influenced by factors such as the coal's rank and the geological conditions of its formation.
+The concentration of germanium in coal can vary, influenced by factors such as coal rank and the geological conditions of formation.

 This Map provides a visual representation of the germanium content across various coal provinces in the United States.
 This map illustrates: